 Still wondering what jewellery to pick for your winter shaadi?
 Here’s a guide for you to make the entire process a piece of cake!

-For The Bride
+Wedding Jewellery For The Bride

 1. The Royal Choker

-This style of the necklace has gained immense universality in recent times.
+This style of this necklace has gained immense universality in recent times.
 After slaying the regular wear and party looks, choker styles have also reached the Indian bride’s trousseau with many desi brides choosing to go for a choker necklace on their wedding day.
 It gives a sense of royalty to the whole look of the wedding lehenga making it so well acclaimed.

 2. The Elite Earrings

 You’ve found your winter wedding lehenga and now it’s time to think about those little details to complete your ultimate bridal look.
-Your choice in bridal earrings and other wedding accessories will set the tone of your look.
+Your choice of bridal earrings and other wedding accessories will set the tone of your look.
 You can instantly transform a heavy-embroidered velvet or a minimalist wedding dress into serious #weddinggoals with the addition of statement elite earrings.